trychlos/pwix-startup-app-admin/README.md

 ## What is it ?

+A Meteor package template.

 ## Configuration

-The package's behavior can be configured through a call to the `xx.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `pckTemplate.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `PCK_VERBOSE_NONE`

+        Do not display any trace log to the console

+    - `PCK_VERBOSE_CONFIGURE`

+        Trace `pckTemplate.configure()` calls and their result

+Please note that `pckTemplate.configure()` method should be called in the same terms both in client and server sides.

+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `pckTemplate.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

 ## NPM peer dependencies